pdaambrosio/microservices_saga_pattern/README.md

 The source code is organized into one Maven multi-module project.
 Each module implements a single pattern.

-The book is currently in progress.
-The first MEAP release is expected in early 2020.

 Link to the book: <https://www.manning.com/books/microservices-patterns>

 ## Requirements